adunning/spring-harvest/geoffrey-bache-smith-spring-harvest.md

 | And glorifies the temples wondrous-hewn
 |   All set about it like a deathless crown,
 | We will go mingle with the solemn throng,
-|   With neither eyes that weep, nor hearts that bleed,.
+|   With neither eyes that weep, nor hearts that bleed,
 | That to his grave with slow, majestic song
 |   Bears down the latest of the godlike seed.